Business Risks

 Overview of Risk

 In Japan, the government has announced a policy of moderation of healthcare costs to put the brakes on rising healthcare expenditure, and is promoting the use of generic drugs and conducting regular drug price reductions.
-The U.S., an important market for the group, is also pursuing policies to cut the prices of brand-name drugs and to promote the use of lower-priced generics and biosimilars.
+The U.S., an important market for the group, is also pursuing policies to cut the prices of original drugs (brand-name drugs) due to the Inflation Reduction Act and to promote the use of lower-priced generics and biosimilars.
 The future direction of healthcare cost policies could have a significant adverse effect on the group's operating results and financial condition.

 Countermeasures